 Audit review standards are derived from NCQA’s HEDIS Compliance Audit Standards, the foundation on which Certified HEDIS Compliance Auditors assess a health plan’s ability to report HEDIS data accurately and reliably.
 The audit standards represent key processes involved in clinical data collection and reporting and include standards and assessments that apply to physician organizations that opt to self-report clinical results.
 HEDIS® is a registered trademark of the NCQA.

-The Value Set Directory consists of an electronic Excel file that is sortable and provides an easy way to incorporate CPT®, ICD-9-CM, ICD-10-CM, ICD-10-PCS, POS, MS-DRG, HCPCS, LOINC, TOB, and UB codes into your organization’s data collection program—saving programming hours, eliminating the manual search for codes, and reducing keying errors.
+The Value Set Directory consists of an electronic Excel file that is sortable and provides an easy way to incorporate CPT®, ICD-9-CM, ICD-10-CM, ICD-9-PCS, ICD-10-PCS, POS, MS-DRG, HCPCS, LOINC, TOB, and UB codes into your organization’s data collection program—saving programming hours, eliminating the manual search for codes, and reducing keying errors.
 NCQA converts all code tables for the AMP Program Manual to an electronic format called Value Set Directories (VSDs), which are available free of charge to download from the NCQA website.

 We have several incentive design resources available for AMP participants, including resources related to value-based incentives and total cost of care.

 IHA conducts a call for public comment prior to finalizing measures, specifications, and program or policy changes.
-Each fall, AMP program participants and stakeholders from across the healthcare industry participate in public comment to provide input on the future of performance measurement and reporting at IHA.
+AMP program participants and stakeholders from across the healthcare industry participate in public comment to provide input on the future of performance measurement and reporting at IHA.